Global Esoteric Traditions

 Spread of the Higher Teachings

 Many esoteric teachings were transmitted along the Silk Trail overland, which began in China and went to the north of Tibet and India, picking up such Himalayan influences.
 This was the primary route how Buddhism entered into China two thousand years ago.
-The Silk Trail was part of other land routes from India and the Himalayas, including south through Iran in the south or north of the Black Sea.
+The Silk Trail was part of other land routes from India and the Himalayas, including south through Iran in the south or north of the Black Sea that brought these traditions into Eastern Europe.

 Another important route was the Spice Trail from South India by sea, which went both to Europe through the Middle East on the western side and to China on the east.
 Hinduism and Buddhism spread to Indonesia, Indochina and East Asia along this path.
-Yet ideas also moved to the Middle East, North Africa and Europe by western maritime routes.
+Yet ideas also moved to the Middle East, North Africa and Europe by western maritime routes largely through the Persian Gulf.

 Extensive trade existed between India and the Greco-Roman world, including a movement of teachers and teachings.
 Plotinus (third century AD) – perhaps the most important mystic philosopher of later Rome and who strongly impacted Christian mysticism and the Sufis – was said to have visited India.
 Another important example was Apollonius of Tyana (first century AD), who visited India and carried on Pythagorean traditions that included vegetarianism and a belief in reincarnation.